 Pet turtles need a lot of things to stay healthy.
-They need an adequately sized tank, a basking spot, good food, clean filtered water, and UV lighting.
+They need an adequately sized tank, a basking spot, good food, turtle tank filter, and UV lighting.

 With UV lighting, you really only need to check 2 things:

 - Make sure it has UV-A and UV-B light.

-- The basking spot the light is pointed at is at the correct temperature.
+- The basking spot where the light points is the correct temperature.

 What’s the Best Turtle Basking Light Wattage?

 Watts or wattage is a measure of electrical power.
 It’s easy to visualize.
 The more watts = the more power.
 Or, the higher the wattage = the more electricity is being used.

-Simply put, a 100-watt turtle light bulb is going to be much more powerful (and use a lot more electricity) than a 50-watt bulb.
+A 100-watt turtle light bulb is going to be much more powerful (and use a lot more electricity) than a 50-watt bulb.
 While the specific wattage isn’t as important, a basking light is an essential turtle tank accessory that all tanks should have.

-The Number Of UV-Light Watts Is Not Important
+Why is the Number Of UV-Light Watts Not Important?

 Wait, how is this not important?

 A 50, 75 or 100-watt bulb emits more than enough UVA and UVB light for your turtle.
 What’s really important is that the turtle’s basking area (for most common species) is between 85 to 90 degrees (29 to 32 degrees Celsius).

 Because one of your most immediate, pressing goals when setting up a proper habitat for your pet turtle is to get the temperature inside the tank or tub right.